grumpyjames/birding-almanac/blog/mid-wales-part-one-llandovery/mid-wales-part-one-llandovery.md

 Here's where we want to improvise a route back to the other path.
 Our immediate hopes of a quick forest cut are prevented by the forest being rather too thick (and wet!).
-We continue through the forest until the road heads out onto open moorland, insteaf.
+We continue through the forest until the road heads out onto open moorland, instead.
 Here our map reckons a track should take us down to the end of the other reserve trail.

 <figure class="figure">